easco/configparser_ex/README.md

 This library implements a parser for config files in the style of Windows INI, as parsed by the Python [configparser](https://docs.python.org/3/library/configparser.html) library.

+---

+### Note : Mix Config

+This library is intended for compatibility in environments that are already using config file in the format described above.
+If you are working in a pure Elixir environment, please consider using the `Mix.Config` which is part of the core library and provides similar functionality.

+---

 Basic config files look like this:

 ```